dtsehl/monster_shop_2005/README.md

 ```
 To login as a default user, please click on the register page on the website and enter your own information!

-## Learning Goals - edit this
+## Learning Goals
   - Authentication, authorization
   - ActiveRecord
-    -
+    - Use ActiveRecord queries instead of Ruby when manipulating data
   - Rails
+    - Use ReSTful Routes wherever possible
+    - Use Sessions to store data about a user and implement login/logout functionality
+  - One to Many relationships
+  - Many to Many relationships
+  - Basics of styling with HTML, CSS
+  - Try using `form_for` instead of `form_tag`
+  - Use Partials when applicable
-    - use
+  - Use namespacing, resources

 ## Screenshots